Split Croatia | top 20 what to see and do

 Split

-National theater: Split has some very skillful actresses and opera singers, so check out the schedule for upcoming performances.
+National theatre: Split has some very skillful actresses and opera singers, so check out the schedule for upcoming performances.
+During summer, there is a festival – Split Summer Festival that hosts top performances and most often, it is held open-air.

-Markets: Visit the fish Market at Marmontova and the green market just outside of the west side of the Palace, on main market you can buy fresh fruit and vegetables, flowers, local cheese, olive oil and Rakija. – Markets are open from 6.30 in the morning.
+Markets: Visit the fish Market at Marmontova street and the green market just outside of the west side of the Palace in order to buy fresh fruit and vegetables, flowers, local cheese, olive oil and rakija.
+Markets are open every day from 6.30 in the morning.

 Split_old_Town_IHS_d.o.o